obcat/vim-sclow/README.md

 ## Usage

-No configuration is required.
-Scrollbar is automaticaly shown in the current window.
+No settings are required.
+A scrollbar will automatically appear on the right edge of the current window.

-### When will scrollbar's position be updated?
+### Tip

-When you scroll with cursor moves, the scrollbar's position is updated immediately.
+As you **move the cursor** and scroll, the scrollbar's position will be updated immediately.

-On the other hand, scrolling without cursor moves (you can do this with `<C-e>` or `<C-y>`), the position will be updated after the time specified with `updatetime` option.
+On the other hand, if you scroll **without moving the cursor** (you can do this with `<C-e>` or `<C-y>` etc.), the scrollbar's position will be updated after the time specified with the `updatetime` option.

-The default value of `updatetime` option is `4000`, i.e. 4 seconds.
-If you want to update the scrollbar's position as soon as possible in the latter situation, reduce the value of this option.
+The default value of `updatetime` is `4000`, i.e. 4 seconds.
+If you want to update the scrollbar's position as soon as possible, reduce the value of this option.
 I suggest around 100ms:

 ```vim
 set updatetime=100